 Your holiday meals: Planning to cook an organic entree?
 Make your own or buy organic eggnog?
 Pumpkin or pecan pie?
-Check out your local markets are known to carry healthy, organic food, and products including MOMs Organic Markets, Common Market Co-op and David’s Natural Markets
+Check out your local markets that are known to carry healthy, organic food and products including MOMs Organic Markets, Common Market Co-op and David’s Natural Markets.

 Talking turkey?
 Turkeys are often fed grains treated with pesticides, antibiotics, steroids and hormones.
 A better bet: buy an organic free-range turkey.
-Want to forgo the turkey, altogether?
+Want to skip the turkey altogether?
 Choose an organic meatless option.
-Read Consumer Reports on why you should buy an organic turkey this Thanksgiving, click here.
+To read Consumer Reports on why you should buy an organic turkey this Thanksgiving, click here.
 For meatless and vegan holiday meal ideas, click here.